chenyf96/MFTrans/README.md

 * Adopting a multi-feature fusion strategy, which integrates different features generated from protein sequences.
 * Introducing an MSA Transformer to interleave row and column attention across the input MSA.
 * Applying a hybrid network architecture of CNN and LSTM networks to extract the high-latent features.
-* PSSP-MFFNet outperforms existing methods on several datasets, achieving SOTA.
+* MFTrans outperforms existing methods on several datasets, achieving SOTA.

 ## Requirements
 RUN `pip install -r requirements.txt`